 I went to the doctor for a check up several weeks ago and found out I have a fungal infection (candida) that has inflamed my system.
 The last house I lived in was filled with mold and the landlord couldn't be bothered.
 Combined with an already compromised immunity system, it has created a fairly large infection that has affected me physically and emotionally.
 Dr. Elliot placed me on a super restricted diet based on the Candida/GAPS protocol and says she is concerned about my remaining adrenal gland, adding if I don't start babying it, I may lose a lot of its function and be forced to take hormones.
 She got my attention, and then some.

 Since surgery, I've haven't found my physical health to be as perfect as the doctors told me it would be.
 "You will feel 10 years younger," said one endocrinologist.
-Well, not quite, but I can say that I feel WAY better than when I had Conn's.
-To this day, I continue to have normal blood pressure, aldosterone levels and potassium levels, and all the other side effects are gone, well worth the price of laproscopy.
+Well, I do much feel better, to this day, I continue to have normal blood pressure, aldosterone levels and potassium levels, and all the other side effects are gone, well worth the price of laproscopy.
 As with anything, it's a balance, some days are great, others I struggle with blood sugar levels (hypoglycemia) and stress--hoping I don't crash, which I have embarrassingly done-- at the gym, in a grocery store, at a friend's house, and almost when I was pulled over for reckless driving--when my low blood sugar almost killed me.

 So, now I have something new to obsess over, a fungal infection with a Latin name that means something pretty.
 It's not though.
 It's insidious and can take years to kill it.